 Explore Paid Keywords

-An important step that website owners often ignore while performing competitor keyword analysis is scrutinizing paid keywords.
+An important step that website owners often ignore while performing keyword research is scrutinizing paid keywords.
 Some of your competitors might be investing heavily into paid search ads by bidding on expensive keywords.

 Unless you have the finances for running costly PPC campaigns, it is advisable to target these keywords organically.
 Organic search results are often perceived as more credible than paid ones above them.
 This may give you a slight edge over your competitors.